-The key reasons silage fields have high dock populations because they are typically close to the farm yard so they are convenient site for slurry applications, and as silage is coming off they have the highest need for nutrient replacement, so they often receive large amounts of slurry.
-Slurry is high in K, and, as discussed in section 2.4, high K levels increase dock persistence.
-Also silage fields often have high levels of N, which coupled with infrequent cutting, also favours docks.
-And, silage cut close to the ground often results in bare exposed soil, which is what docks require to germinate.
-Silage fields are therefore almost optimally managed for high dock populations!
+The key reasons silage fields have high dock populations is because they are typically close to the farmyard, so they are convenient sites for slurry applications; and as silage is being extracted from those fields, they have the highest need for nutrient replacement, so they often receive large amounts of slurry.
+Slurry is high in K, and (as discussed in section 3.4) high K levels increase dock persistence.
+In addition, silage fields often have high levels of N which, coupled with infrequent cutting, also favours docks.
+Furthermore, silage cut close to the ground often results in bare exposed soil, which is what docks require to germinate.
+Therefore silage fields are almost optimally managed for high dock populations.

-The key solutions to this are to ensure N and K levels never exceed optimum, through regular soil tests, e.g., every three years, and only applying slurry according to tests.
-And, where possible to rotate grazing and silage fields, so the shorter term rotational grazing (less than a month return time), starts wearing the docks out.
+The key solutions to this are to ensure N and K levels never exceed optimum through regular soil tests, e.g. every three years, and only applying slurry according to the results of those tests, and where possible to rotate grazing and silage fields, so the shorter term rotational grazing (less than a month return time) starts wearing the docks out.

-2.6.
+3.6.
 The role of seedbanks

-Much is made of the longevity of seeds, however many of these studies keep seeds in ideal conditions, typically under a controlled climate.
+Much is made of the longevity of seeds, but many of these studies keep seeds in ideal conditions.
 In comparison, soil is a highly hostile environment for seeds, being abrasive, chemically caustic and teeming with living things from microbes to vertebrates that view seeds as a highly nutritious food source.
-Therefore persistence in soil is far less than seeds potential longevity.
-It is therefore far more valuable to focus on the half-life of the weed seed bank, which, compared to decades for longevity, can be as little as one year (Roberts & Feast, 1972; Gallandt, 2006; Gallandt et al., 2010; Mirsky et al., 2010).
+Therefore persistence in soil is far less than seeds' potential longevity.
+It is therefore far more valuable to focus on the half-life of the weed seed bank which, compared to decades for longevity, can be as little as one year (Roberts & Feast, 1972; Gallandt, 2006; Gallandt et al., 2010; Mirsky et al., 2010).

-Much is also made of the very large numbers of seeds that weeds, such as docks, can produce, with 60,000 seeds for broad leaved dock being a common figure.
-However, like seed longevity, this is the maximum seed production under optimum conditions (e.g., large undisturbed plant), and in a well managed pasture, with frequent rotational grazing, with strategic mowing to remove flower stems post grazing, seed production will be a fraction of this, even zero.
-However, as little as 600 seeds per plant are required to maintain a seedbank of 12 million seeds, which may sound large, but equates to 1,200 seeds per square meter, the vast majority of which, e.g., 90% will be unable to germinate due to being too deep in the soil, dormant, etc. leaving just 120 seeds per square meter able to establish if conditions are right.
-This population is also tiny compared to arable weeds, such as fat hen (Chenopodium album) which can have 12,600 seeds per square meter (Rahman et al., 2006).
-Humphreys (1995) concluded that due to dock seeds needing direct sunlight to germinate, in a well managed pasture, it would be highly unlikely for many docks to be able to establish, and therefore, most docks in a pasture have been there since establishment.
-It is therefore considered that the dock seedbank is only truly relevant when pasture is established.
+Much is also made of the very large numbers of seeds that weeds such as docks can produce, with 60,000 seeds for broad leaved dock being a commonly-cited figure.
+However, like seed longevity, this is the maximum seed production under optimum conditions (e.g. in a large undisturbed plant).
+In a well-managed pasture, with frequent rotational grazing and strategic mowing to remove flower stems post grazing, seed production will be a fraction of this, even zero.
+However, as few as 600 seeds per plant are required to maintain a seedbank of 12 million seeds; this may sound large but equates to 1,200 seeds per square metre, of which the vast majority (e.g. 90%) will be unable to germinate due to being too deep in the soil, dormant, etc. This leaves just 120 seeds per square metre able to establish themselves if conditions are right.
+This population is also tiny compared to arable weeds, such as fat hen (Chenopodium album) which can have 12,600 seeds per square metre

+(Rahman et al., 2006).
+Humphreys (1995) concluded that because dock seeds need direct sunlight to germinate, in a well managed pasture it would be highly unlikely for many docks to be able to establish themselves.
+Therefore most docks in a pasture have been there since the establishment of the pasture.
+It is therefore considered that the dock seedbank is only truly relevant when pasture is newly-established.